-As with any other year, next year’s Oscar acting candidates are looking like an interesting mix of past winners and newbies (remember Rami Malek?).
+As with any other year, next year’s Oscar acting nominees are looking like an interesting mix of past winners and newbies (remember Rami Malek?).
 Malek’s win has proved one thing: even male actors with not much acting experience under their belt, relatively speaking, can win the top prize just like their female counterparts.
 Granted Rami Malek had done some credible work before Bohemian Rhapsody, but who are we kidding?
 The greatest actor of this generation, Joaquin Phoenix, is still winless.
-Will that change this year?
-Let’s find out.
+That might change this year.

 5. Jonathan Pryce, ‘The Two Popes’

 It’s no secret that I am not a big fan of the film, but I can certainly get behind Jonathan Pryce’s performance, which is exemplary.
 What will also work in his favor is that he plays Pope Francis, a hugely well liked and respected figure in both progressive and conservative circles of Hollywood.
-The film itself has been received quite well, which always a good sign for the leading actor.
+The film itself has been received quite well, but out of all the nominees Pryce has the lowest profile.

-‘Once Upon a Time in Hollywood’ surely isn’t liked by everyone, but it is loved by enough number of people who will guarantee Leonardo DiCaprio’s place in the Best Actor nominee list.
+‘Once Upon a Time in Hollywood’ has proved to be quite popular among Hollywood circles.
 DiCaprio plays a faded TV actor who is trying to achieve fame and success in the film industry during the final years of the Hollywood Golden Age in 1969 Los Angeles.
 The last time Tarantino and DiCaprio collaborated, the latter narrowly missed out on Oscar nomination, whereas the former went on to win Best Original Screenplay Oscar.
 Unlike last time, DiCaprio is not playing a supporting character but is clearly the lead of the film.
 He has a lot more screen time, which I am sure should is enough to wow the Academy voters.